-A range of training programs are available and the principal will determine an appropriate anaphylaxis training strategy and implement this for staff.
-The principal will ensure that staff are adequately trained and that a sufficient number of staff are trained in the management of anaphylaxis, noting that this may change from time to time depending on the number of students with ASCIA plans.
+A range of training programs are available and St Mary's School will determine an appropriate anaphylaxis training strategy and implement this for staff.
+St Mary's School will ensure that staff are adequately trained and that a sufficient number of staff are trained in the management of anaphylaxis, noting that this may change from time to time depending on the number of students with ASCIA plans.

-The principal will identify two staff to become School Anaphylaxis Supervisors.
+St Mary's School will identify two staff to become School Anaphylaxis Supervisors.
 A key role will be to undertake competency checks on all staff who have successfully completed the ASCIA online training course.
-To qualify as a School Anaphylaxis Supervisor, the nominated staff members will need to complete an accredited short course that teaches them how to conduct a competency check on those who have completed the online training course e.g. Course in Verifying the Correct Use of Adrenaline Injector Devices 22579 VIC.
+To qualify as a School Anaphylaxis Supervisor, the nominated staff members will need to complete an accredited short course that teaches them how to conduct a competency check on those who have completed the online training course e.g. Course in Verifying the Correct Use of Adrenaline Autoinjector Devices 22303VIC.
 At the end of the online training course, participants who have passed the assessment module, will be issued a certificate which needs to be signed by the School Anaphylaxis Supervisor to indicate that the participant has demonstrated their competency in using an adrenaline autoinjector device.

-School staff who complete the online training course will be required to repeat that training and the adrenaline autoinjector competency assessment every two years.
+School staff that complete the online training course will be required to repeat that training and the adrenaline autoinjector competency assessment every two years.

-Hero HQ has been contracted by the Catholic Education Commission of Victoria to deliver training in the Course in Verifying the Use of Adrenaline Injector Devices 22579VIC at no cost to Catholic Schools.
+The Asthma Foundation has been contracted by the Catholic Education Commission of Victoria to deliver training in the Course in Verifying the Use of Adrenaline Autoinjector Devices 22303VIC.
 Training in this course is currently for three years.

-St Mary's School notes that Course in First Aid Management of Anaphylaxis 22578VIC and Course in Allergy and Anaphylaxis Awareness 10710NAT are face-to-face courses that comply with the training requirements outlined in Ministerial Order 706.
-School staff who have completed these courses will have met the anaphylaxis training requirements for the documented period of time.
+St Mary's School notes that Course in First Aid Management of Anaphylaxis 22300VIC and Course in Allergy and Anaphylaxis Awareness 10710NAT formerly 10313NAT are face-to-face courses that comply with the training requirements outlined in Ministerial Order 706.
+School staff that have completed these courses will have met the anaphylaxis training requirements for the documented period of time.